GMTSE/isc2-IoT-AI-smart-tutorial/README.md

 You will need to use [Virtualbox software](https://www.virtualbox.org/ "VirtualBox") to run it.
 We have configured it to use 4 CPUs and 8GB of RAM.

-Please change them according to the capabilities of your PC.
+Please change the VM settings (on Virtualbox: settings-->system) according to the capabilities of your PC.
 More is better, but it should not exceed your PC's capabilties.

 # 2. Try Quickstart tensorflow example